backend-development/backend-development-textbook/source/rails_view_and_controller.md

 ### Sending the Data

-When you press the submit-Data, the date from the form is sent via a HTTP request.
+When you press the submit-button, the data from the form is sent via a HTTP request.
 In the development-log file on the server you can see the request coming in and being routed to the right action: